Popular Front of Moldova: Rise to power

 However, this strident line, coupled with receptiveness to union in Romania (led by Ion Iliescu after the December 1989 Revolution), caused other Moldovan politicians to become more public in their desire for the continued existence of a separate state.
 A chief supporter of Moldova's sovereignty was Snegur, who became president in September 1990.
-Also, in protest and fear of the events of 1990, the now-alienated regions of Gagauzia and Transnistria moved to break away from Moldova, declaring their own independent republics on 19 August and 2 September, respectively.
+Also, in protest and fear of the events of 1990, the now-alienated regions of Gagauzia and Transnistria moved to break away from Moldova, declaring their own separate republics on 19 August and 2 September, respectively.

 Faced with what they considered a concerted effort by ethnic Romanian nationalists to dominate the republic, hardliners and minority activists banded together and began to resist majority initiatives.
 Organized in the Supreme Soviet as the Soviet Moldavia (Sovetskaya Moldaviya) faction, the anti-reformers became increasingly inflexible.
 Yedinstvo and its supporters within the Supreme Soviet argued against independence from the Soviet Union, against implementation of the August 1989 language law, and for increased autonomy for minority areas.
 Hence, clashes occurred almost immediately once the new Supreme Soviet began its inaugural session in April 1990.

 The leaders of the FPM were driven by the core belief that Romanians and Moldovans form a single nation, and should eventually make a single country.
 Although an explicit unionist position was not adopted until it had been relegated to permanent opposition status, the Front leaders supported a rapid re-unification with Romania.
 In addition, some leaders of the PFM were quick to alienate ethnic minorities and PFM sympathizers from within the Soviet system.
 The discrepancy with the immediate economic needs of the population, and the alienation of many sympathizers stood at the core of the Front's inability to remain in power after 1992.